AnandChowdhary/writing/honors-veni-proposal.md

 The study will be conducted in multiple schools at the same time to get a more aggregated and general result, for which several partnerships with municipalities and educational instituted will be established.
 Therefore, the primary partners for this study will be the *Ministerie van Onderwijs, Cultuur en Wetenschappen*, and provinces whose students participate in the study.
 Other sources for research and potential partners include *Inspectie van het Onderwijs (Onderwijsinspectie)* and the *Organisation for Economic Co-operation and Development (OECD)*.

+For the development of the platform, the primary collaborator is Oswald Labs, an accessibility technology company.
+Oswald Labs has a past track record with high-availability, scalable products which are used by thousands of users every month.
+They also specialize in research and development of disabled-friendly products, including school students with disabilities.
+Their experience in technology development and bringing products to the market will be a valuable resource when building and implementing the platform.

 #### 2a3.
 Motivation for choice of host institute
 Indicate why you prefer to carry out your research at the host institute including:
 - Reasons for choosing this research group;